vippsas/vipps-solutions/recurring-and-login/README.md

 ### Step 2.
 Initiate login

-The customer identifies themselves by logging in with Vipps Login.
+The customer identifies themselves by logging in with Vipps MobilePay Login.

 From a browser: